lionelluchez/my-web-site/README.txt

 To be ran it locally you will need to install:
 - PHP
 - Bower though NPM (Node Package Manager)
+- The following command needs to be run to download all assets through Bower: "bower install"

 If you have any question, feel free to contact me: lionel.luchez<at>gmail.com